Disclosure: Some of the links below are affiliate links. At no cost to you, I will earn a commission if you click through and make a purchase.

 We have a sugar skull coloring book that is so fun to color in.
 We make them really colorful and they are so beautiful.
 It would be fun to teach your kids about the Day of the Dead while coloring these.

 Caramel apples are so delicious!
 We always ate them growing up, so they have a special place in my heart when it comes to October.

 Some good ones that I recommend are:

 - The Berenstain Bears Trick or Treat

 - Room on the Broom

 A trunk-or-treat is where a bunch of cars go to a parking lot and decorate their cars for Halloween and pass out candy.
 This is nice as opposed to trick or treating because the cars are close together, so kids don’t have to walk very far.

 Hayrides are so nostalgic.
 A lot of pumpkin patches have hayrides, so it’s fun to find one that does.

 If carving pumpkins is too messy or too much work for you, painting pumpkins is a great alternative.

-#24 – Walk around your neighborhood to see other houses Halloween decorations
+#24 – Check out your neighbor’s Halloween decorations

 Some people are so creative and have awesome outdoor Halloween decorations.
 We love when people put headstones on their lawns.